Power Assumptions Matter: Evaluating End-user Laptop Energy Models for Sustainability Reporting of Browser-Based Web Services: Introduction

 Existing sustainability reporting frameworks for web-based services, such as Digst and DIMPACT, estimate end-user device energy use through constant-power assumptions.
 While these models enable comparability across services, their empirical accuracy and the factors influencing their validity remain largely unexplored.
-To address this gap, we investigate two research questions:
+To address this gap, we investigate two research questions: \begin{description} \item[RQ1:] How accurately do constant-power assumptions in current reporting frameworks approximate measured end-user device energy use during realistic browser-based user flows? \item[RQ2:] How does accuracy change when constant-power models are parameterized by device, service category, and user flow, and which factors contribute most to improved precision? \end{description} To answer these, we make the following contributions: (1)~\textit{Protocol \& dataset:} a controlled method (and dataset) for measuring end-user device energy during realistic browser flows across services and laptops.
+(2)~\textit{Duration-proportional bias:} empirical evidence that constant-power assumptions induce systematic error that scales with interaction duration.
+(3)~\textit{Reporting refinement:} a quantified trade-off analysis for device/category/flow parameterization, identifying category-level calibration as a low-cost accuracy gain.